stevereiner/cmis-graphrag/README.md

 # CMIS-GraphRAG

-## A Python sample that gets docs from a folder in a CMIS server, builds Knowledge Graphs and vectors in Neoj4, and supports AI queries with RAG and GraphRAG
+## A Python sample that gets docs from a folder in a CMIS server, builds Knowledge Graphs and Vectors in Neoj4, and supports AI queries with RAG and GraphRAG

 For CMIS, the cmislib python package was used